TarsCloud/TarsDocs_en/installation/expand.md

 - restart module: pm2 restart tars-node-web; pm2 restart tars-user-system

 ## 5 Framework basic service update

+Note that it is not recommended to update each component independently, because each component has a version relationship that depends on each other, and the related configuration needs to be updated for the corresponding template configuration!!!

 There are two types of framework service installation: